UGLY FREAKIN WALLS IN YOUR HOUSE

 Creative Thinking To The Rescue

-The laundry room had to go.
-Since it was right next to the master bedroom, I knew right away that it could be used as a second walk-in closet.
-But it would need a lot of work to make the transition.
+The existing laundry room had to be moved to a new level location.
+Since it was right next to the master bedroom, I knew right away that the room could be used as a second walk-in closet.
+However, it would need a lot of work to make the transition.

 First I closed off the doorway into the closet-to-be by framing it in and covering the inside opening with drywall.
-Since the outside hallway walls were covered with 1 x 12’s, I did the same finish over the closed in door.
+Since the outside hallway walls were covered with 1 x 12’s, I used the same material and covered the doorway on the hallway side with it.
 Phase I complete.

 Next I created a new doorway into that room from the master bedroom.
 This required some very tricky framing as the nearby bedroom entry door was coming in at an angle.
-Since the master bedroom walls had been stripped bare (1/4″ plywood panels were the original wall covering -Yuuch!), the task was somewhat easier as a result.
+Since the master bedroom walls had been stripped bare (1/4″ plywood panels were the original wall covering -Yuuch!), the task was made somewhat easier as a result of that demo procedure.
 Phase II complete.

 After that, I had my son-in-law, Shaun, continue the Pergo Flooring from the bedroom through the new doorway into this now re-purposed room.
 Phase III complete.